nosark/Getting-Started-With-Unreal-Engine4-And-Paper2d/README.md

 # WIP

 # Getting-Started-With-Unreal-Engine4-And-Paper2d
 This is a guide specific to setting up Paper2D with a C++ Unreal Engine 4 Project.
-There isn't alot of information on this out there without scowering the internet or AnswersHub.
-So I took it upon myself to create a guide for newcomers to hopefully remove some early frustrations whilst creating your new Paper2D project.
+I created this guide for newcomers to hopefully remove some early frustrations while creating your new Paper2D project.

 # Step One: Installation
  If for some reason, you don't already have Unreal Engine installed.
 Install Unreal Engine 4 via: